tektoncd/cli/docs/cmd/tkn_pipelinerun_logs.md

   -h, --help                          help for logs -L, --last                          show logs for last PipelineRun
-      --limit int                     lists number of PipelineRuns (default 5) --log-failed                    show logs for failed tasks only --long                          show logs with task display name (display name and step name) --prefix                        prefix each log line with the log source (task name and step name) (default true) -t, --task strings                  show logs for mentioned Tasks only
+      --limit int                     lists number of PipelineRuns (default 5) --log-failed                    show logs for failed tasks and steps only --long                          show logs with task display name (display name and step name) --prefix                        prefix each log line with the log source (task name and step name) (default true) -t, --task strings                  show logs for mentioned Tasks only